About

 For Whom

-This blog is for anyone in an organization who touches projects: sponsors, project managers, engineers, designers, finance, operations, legal, compliance, sales and all else who live with the outcomes.
+This blog is for anyone in an organization who touches projects: sponsors, PMs, engineers, designers, finance, ops, legal, compliance, sales and all else who live with the outcomes.
 If you need clarity and traction now, you’re in the right place.

 It is particularly relevant to organizations with repeated project failures where senior stakeholders and advisory firms have not identified effective remedies.